This page is reserved for news and support for the book ...under revision

 Example of custom weather resources: Pacific, Puget Sound, Inside Passage, Tropical Atlantic.
 Some of these may be outdated.
 See also Live Weather section of the Starpath Weather Trainer.

-27, Figure 2.4-1 caption and related equation for geo and surface wind speeds: what are the latitude limits of the erquation?
+27, Figure 2.4-1 caption and related equation for geo and surface wind speeds: what are the latitude limits of the equation?
 Table values start at 15º and that is a fair lower limit on lat for the equation as well as the table.

 45, Figure 3.2-6 caption Pressure variation in the tropics compared to higher latitudes